xTwo56/coinswap/README.md

 ## Roadmap

 ### V 0.1.0

-- [x] Basic protocol workflow with integration tests.
+- [X] Basic protocol workflow with integration tests.
-- [x] Modularize protocol components.
+- [X] Modularize protocol components.
-- [x] Refine logging information.
+- [X] Refine logging information.
-- [x] Abort 1: Taker aborts after setup.
+- [X] Abort 1: Taker aborts after setup.
 Makers identify this, and gets their fund back via contract tx.
-- [x] Abort 2: One Maker aborts **before setup**.
+- [X] Abort 2: One Maker aborts **before setup**.
 Taker retaliates by banning the maker, moving on with other makers, if it can't find enough makers, then recovering via contract transactions.
-  - [x] Case 1: Maker drops **before** sending sender's signature.
+  - [X] Case 1: Maker drops **before** sending sender's signature.
 Taker tries with another Maker and moves on.
-  - [x] Case 2: Maker drops **before** sending sender's signature.
+  - [X] Case 2: Maker drops **before** sending sender's signature.
 Taker doesn't have any new Maker.
 Recovers from swap.
-  - [x] Case 3: Maker drops **after** sending sender's signatures.
+  - [X] Case 3: Maker drops **after** sending sender's signatures.
 Taker doesn't have any new Maker.
 Recovers from swap.
-- [x] Build a flexible Test-Framework with `bitcoind` backend.
+- [X] Build a flexible Test-Framework with `bitcoind` backend.
-- [x] Abort 3: Maker aborts **after setup**.
+- [X] Abort 3: Maker aborts **after setup**.
 Taker and other Makers identify this and recovers back via contract tx.
 Taker bans the aborting Maker's fidelity bond.
-  - [x] Case1: Maker Drops at `ContractSigsForRecvrAndSender`.
+  - [X] Case 1: Maker Drops at `ContractSigsForRecvrAndSender`.
 Does not broadcasts the funding txs.
 Taker and Other Maker recovers.
 Maker gets banned.
-  - [x] Case2: Maker drops at `ContractSigsForRecvr` after broadcasting funding txs.
+  - [X] Case 2: Maker drops at `ContractSigsForRecvr` after broadcasting funding txs.
 Taker and other Makers recover.
 Maker gets banned.
-  - [x] Case3L Maker Drops at `HashPreimage` message and doesn't respond back with privkeys.
+  - [X] Case 3: Maker Drops at `HashPreimage` message and doesn't respond back with privkeys.
 Taker and other Maker recovers.
 Maker gets banned.
-- [x] Malice 1: Taker broadcasts contract immaturely.
+- [X] Malice 1: Taker broadcasts contract immaturely.
 Other Makers identify this, get their funds back via contract tx.
-- [x] Malice 2: One of the Makers broadcast contract immaturely.
+- [X] Malice 2: One of the Makers broadcast contract immaturely.
 The Taker identify this, bans the Maker's fidelity bond, other Makers get back funds via contract tx.
-- [x] Fix all clippy warnings.
+- [X] Fix all clippy warnings.
-- [x] Implement configuration file i/o support for Takers and Makers.
 - [ ] Complete all unit tests in modules.
-- [ ] Achieve >80% crate level test coverage ratio. (including integration tests)
+- [ ] Achieve >80% crate level test coverage ratio (including integration tests).
+- [ ] Implement configuration file i/o support for Takers and Makers.
 - [ ] Clean up and integrate fidelity bonds with maker banning.
 - [ ] Switch to binary encoding for wallet data storage and network messages.
 - [ ] Make tor detectable and connectable by default for Maker and Taker.
 And Tor configs to their config lists.
 - [ ] Sketch a simple `AddressBook` server.
 Tor must.
 This is for MVP.
 Later on we will move to more decentralized address server architecture.
 - [ ] Turn maker server into a `makerd` binary, and a `maker-cli` rpc controller app, with MVP API.
 - [ ] Finalize the Taker API for downstream wallet integration.
 - [ ] Develop an example web Taker client, with a downstream wallet.